MetaMask/metamask-docs/wallet/how-to/connect/index.md

 ---
-description: Detect MetaMask and other wallets via EIP-6963.
+description: Connect to MetaMask via EIP-6963.
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Detect multiple wallets
+# Connect to MetaMask

-[EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) introduces an alternative discovery mechanism for multiple wallets, shifting from relying solely on [`window.ethereum`](metamask.md) for wallet detection.
+[EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) introduces an alternative discovery mechanism for multiple wallets, shifting from relying solely on [`window.ethereum`](detect-metamask.md) for wallet detection.

 If a user has multiple wallet browser extensions installed, your web dapp can support [wallet interoperability](../../concepts/wallet-interoperabilty.md) by adding support for